Director of Academic Services

 |Office:||234 Elkins Hall|

-The Early Start Program, formerly known as Dual Enrollment, gives high school students the opportunity to earn college credit while working towards a high school diploma.
+The Early Start (Dual Enrollment) Program, gives high school students the opportunity to earn college credit while working towards a high school diploma.
 The Early Start Program is available only to qualifying students.
 For more information please visit the Nicholls State University website or contact the Academic Advising Center.